 Best Practices for Smooth Calendar Syncing

-Following best practices ensure your calendar stays accurate, readable, and secure over time.
+Following best practices ensures your calendar stays accurate, readable, and secure over time.

 1. Use Clear Calendar Names and Colors